 Celebrating over 20 years in partnership with the Australian Institute of Sport (AIS)

-Inspire your students with our AIS teacher ambassadors Hockeyroo Edwina Bone and Rower Cameron Girdlestone.
+Inspire your students with AIS Athlete Ambassadors Hockeyroo Edwina Bone, Rower Cameron Girdlestone and Wheelchair Rugby player Shae Graham.
 You will find them featured throughout The Good Village.

-Edwina has played over 200 games for Australia and is currently completing her Masters in Teaching.
-Originally from Orange in NSW, Edwina is currently part of the Hockeyroos squad and trains and lives in Perth.
+Edwina played over 200 games for Australia and is currently completing her Masters in Teaching.
+Edwina is a Commonwealth Games gold medallist and a two-time Olympian.

-Cameron has 9 years teaching experience, is an Olympic Silver medallist from the 2016 Rio Games and is part of the Men's Australian rowing team
+Cameron has 9 years teaching experience and is an Olympic Silver and Bronze medallist from the 2016 Rio and 2020 Tokyo Games.

 Why use this resource?